domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 | ^16.x.x | ^16.0.0, ^17.0.0      | 🟢 LTS |
 | ^15.x.x | ^15.0.0               | 🔴 EOL |

-Version 15 is not planned to get
+Version 15 is not planned to get further updates

 # Overview